 The shiny new object and the fear of missing out syndrome are especially present on Kickstarter, which thrives from board gaming projects.
 It seems like every week there’s another massive title that promises to be the next big thing.
 While the presentation (art, components, and miniatures) is beyond spectacular, gameplay-wise, these projects often prove merely average, despite amassing hundreds of thousands of dollars worth of backing.

-Of course, there are exceptions with proven designers and publishers, and occasional one-offs – but backing dozen of projects in the hope that one of them is the new Gloomhaven, Root, or Scythe, can be a very expensive undertaking.
+Of course, there are exceptions with proven designers and publishers, and occasional one-offs – but backing dozen of projects in the hope that one of them is the new Gloomhaven, Frosthaven, Root, or Scythe, can be a very expensive undertaking.

 And this search for that holy grail is one of the drives behind sites like Victory Conditions.
 To find that one game (and help you find it) that will hold us for hundreds of plays and let us develop-chess like strategies for it and remind us of the days of innocence.
 But, one thing I’ve got to admit – it’s a fun journey getting there.

 No one knows how long current growth will continue, but the trends are ever-evolving.
-We already mentioned Kickstarter (which shows no sign of slowing down), then there’s the recent surge of cooperative board games.
+We already mentioned Kickstarter (which shows no sign of slowing down), then there’s the recent surge of cooperative and solo board games.

-More and more games employ mobile apps as a tool to streamline and enhance the gameplay, the themes are increasingly more original to make the games stand out (take Fort, a deck-building game, where you “grow your circle of friends, collect pizza and toys, and build the coolest fort”, according to the publisher).
+More and more games employ mobile apps as a tool to streamline and enhance the gameplay, and the themes are increasingly more original to make the games stand out (take Fort, a deck-building game, where you “grow your circle of friends, collect pizza and toys, and build the coolest fort”, according to the publisher).